vaisala-oss/sofp-core/README.md

 To build a local version of the docker image:

-  docker build -t sofp/core .
+  docker build --no-cache -t sofp/core .

 To start the local image (removing the container when stopped):